Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Error Signal Measurement

-The error signals of the \ac{PDH} loops controlling the frequencies of the fields $E_{p_-}$ and $E_{p_+}$ were directly measured with respect to the difference frequency between the field and the cavity resonance.
-This was done by locking the field not being measured to a cavity resonance using its \ac{PDH} loop and then feeding back to the frequency of the L1 laser via its piezo actuator.
-The field of the error signal being measured was then phase locked to the field stabilized to the cavity with $\rm PD_i$ in Figure~\ref{fig:Proto} used to sense the beatnote.
-The offset frequency of the phase lock loop was then centered on the \ac{FSR} of the cavity with an additional frequency modulation with apeak-to-peak amplitude of 1\,kHz or roughly 4 cavity line-widths, and a modulation frequency of 1\,Hz.
-Phase modulation sidebands were still generated on the field being tested using its \ac{EOM} and the signal from $\rm PD_r$ was still demodulated at the \ac{EOM} driving frequency to generate the error signal that was then measured.
-With this, over the course of a 10 minute measurement, 1200 error signals were generated and measured with a parallel data stream measuring the difference frequency $\delta f_-$.
+The error signals of the \ac{PDH} loops controlling the frequencies of the fields $E_{\parallel_-}$ and $E_{\parallel_+}$ were directly measured with respect to the difference frequency between the field and the cavity resonance.
+This was done using a local oscillator field frequency stabilized to a cavity resonance.
+The field of the error signal being measured was then phase locked to the local oscillator field using an additional photodetector before the cavity (not shown in Figure~\ref{fig:Proto}).
+The offset frequency of the phase-lock loop was then centered on the \ac{FSR} of the cavity with an additional frequency modulation with a peak-to-peak amplitude of 1\,kHz or roughly 4 cavity line-widths, and a modulation frequency of 1\,Hz.
+Phase modulation sidebands were generated on the field being tested using its \ac{EOM} and the signal from $\rm PD_r$ was demodulated at the \ac{EOM} driving frequency to generate the error signal.
+Over the course of a 10 minutes, 1200 error signals were generated and measured with a parallel data stream recording the difference frequency between the fields.

-The results of overlaying 600 error signals, those when the error signal was scanned with an increasing frequency, are shown in Figure~\ref{fig:app_err_sign} as the transparent blue lines.
-It is difficult to distinguish the individual error signals here as there was little difference between the scans.\footnote{It should be noted that the error signal and frequency data in this plot were processed with a filter that out put the moving average of 3\,ms of data.
-Furthermore, the \ac{FSR} of the cavity was tracked during the measurement and a shift was applied to the frequency data in post-processing to ensure that the error point of the error signal was fixed to a 0\,Hz frequency offset.} Here the horizontal axis represent the frequency offset in Hz from the error point measured in $\delta f_-$ at $\rm PD_i$ and the vertical axis is the error signal in V. The orange line shows a representation of the median slope obtained at the error point ($m_{\rm ES}$) of $(3.69\pm0.07)\times10^{-4}\rm\,V/Hz$.
-This was the value of $m_{\rm ES}$ used to calibrate the measurement of the out-of-loop noise for the \ac{PDH} stabilization loop of $E_{p_-}$ with Equation~\ref{Eq:OOL}.
+The results of overlaying 600 of these error signals are shown in Figure~\ref{fig:app_err_sign} as the transparent blue lines.
+It is difficult to distinguish the individual error signals here as there was little difference between the scans.
+Here, the horizontal axis represents the frequency offset in Hz from the error point, measured in terms of the frequency difference between the fields, and the vertical axis is the error signal in V. The orange line shows a representation of the median slope obtained at the error point ($m_{\rm ES}$) of $(3.69\pm0.07)\times10^{-4}\rm\,V/Hz$.
+This was the value of $m_{\rm ES}$ used to calibrate the measurement of the out-of-loop noise for the \ac{PDH} stabilization loop of $E_{\parallel_+}$ with Equation~\ref{Eq:OOL}.